wagtail/wagtail/docs/advanced_topics/customisation/admin_templates.md

 ## Customizing or removing settings panels

 Some panels on the admin menu may want to be modified or even completely removed.
-For example, you may wish to disable modification of user accounts in the wagtail CMS interface.
+For example, you may wish to modfiy the form a user can edit regarding fields on their user account, or even disable modification of user accounts in the wagtail CMS interface entirely.
 To modify the built-in panels, you can override their properties during django [app startup](https://docs.djangoproject.com/en/stable/ref/applications/#django.apps.AppConfig.ready).
 As an example, in your `apps.py`:

 ```python
 from django.apps import AppConfig